-The Cannon on d5 can take the bishop on b5 and the rook on d1, and move to the squares marked with a black circle.
+The diagram above shows the Cannon's legal moves.
+The Cannon on d5 can take the Bishop on b5 or the Rook on d1, and it can move to any other space marked with a square border inside it.

 To make a capture, a Cannon must jump over a screen.
 This is an intervening piece, which may be of either color, that must stand between the Cannon and its target.
 Without a screen between the Cannon and its target, it cannot capture the piece.
 The Cannon moves as a Rook without capturing, and once it jumps over its screen, it continues along as a Rook but only to capture.
 It cannot jump the screen to make a non-capturing move.
 When a Cannon attacks, it can be blocked by two pieces, or the opponent can defuse the Cannon's attack by moving the screen out of its path.

 While a Cannon uses a screen only for capturing, another type of piece, known as a hopper, requires a screen for both moving and capturing.
 The best known hopper is the Grasshopper.
 Other pieces that use a screen only for capturing include the Vao and the Leo.